SNH48Live/SNH48Live/claims.md

-OB# Videos with copyright claims
+# Videos with copyright claims

 <!-- USED BY AUTOMATION SCRIPT, DO NOT DELETE -->
 <!-- AUTO INSERTION POINT -->